shigebeyond/jkmvc/doc/http/controller.md

 Controllers then pass on the data of the model to the views where the data is used to render for the users.
 Controllers essentially control the flow of the application.

-Controllers are called by the `com.jkmvc.http.HttpHandler#callController` function based on the Route that the url matched.
+Controllers are called by the `net.jkcode.jkmvc.http.HttpHandler#callController` function based on the Route that the url matched.
 Be sure to read the [routing](routing.md) page to understand how to use routes to map urls to your controllers.

 ## 1 Create Controller

-Create a subclass that extends parent class `com.jkmvc.http.Controller`, with `Controller` postfix.
+Create a subclass that extends parent class `net.jkcode.jkmvc.http.Controller`, with `Controller` postfix.

 Now, we have our first Controller

 ```
-package com.jkmvc.example.controller
+package net.jkcode.jkmvc.example.controller

-import com.jkmvc.http.Controller
+import net.jkcode.jkmvc.http.Controller

 /**
  * home controller